gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 why we see the world we see.

 **QBism (Fuchs, Mermin, Schack):**
-Quantum Bayesianism — the wavefunction as a personal probability assignment, not a physical object.
+Quantum Bayesianism, the wavefunction as a personal probability assignment, not a physical object.
 Increasingly sophisticated development of the "agent-centric" view of quantum mechanics.